Yassin1/-04-Web-APIs-Code-Quiz/README.md

-For homwrork 4 our task was to build a code quiz APPLICATION.
+For homework 4 the task is to build a code quiz APPLICATION.

 THE Acceptance Criteria ARE AS FOLLOWS.